 There is no bodyweight move that can truly mimic a deadlift.

 Cossack squats can increase the challenge more by moving the weight down on just one leg.
 The other leg will stretch out to the other side and rest on the heel once you enter the deepest point of the movement (where your buttocks are touching your heel).
 This movement not only develops more strength than an air squat by putting your weight on just one side, but it will also increase mobility by opening up the hips.
 Mobility should come as a by-product of any great home workout plan.

 Finally, if you have the strength and mobility, you can perform a pistol squat.
-This is another calisthenics “skill” that looks great on Instagram, and is accomplished by dropping into a full one legged squat while the other leg sticks out directly in front, raised off the ground.
-Only perform this movement for reps if you are confident that you have the strength and mobility to perform it without significant rounding in the spine, or risk of falling over!
+This calisthenics “skill” looks great on Instagram and is accomplished by dropping into a full one-legged squat while the other leg sticks out directly in front, raised off the ground.
+Only perform this movement for reps if you are confident that you have the strength and mobility to perform it without significant rounding in the spine or risk of falling over.

-The Indian squat is a lesser known variation of the air squat where you raise up onto the balls of your feet at the bottom of the movement.
-This puts the emphasis more on the quads, compared with the more hamstring/glute-heavy squat.
+The Indian squat is a lesser-known variation of the air squat where you raise onto the balls of your feet at the bottom of the movement.
+This puts the emphasis more on the quads compared with the more hamstring/glute-heavy squat.
 Performed for high reps, it’s great for building thicker legs, and it can also result in improved athleticism.

 This is one of the few moves you can include in a home workout plan that will result in visibly bigger legs.
 It also has the benefit of developing the calves.

 A tougher variation of the Indian squat is the sissy squat, though some people believe these can be tough on the knees.
 For that reason, I’m suggesting Indian squats for high reps for everyone.
 Trust me: you’ll feel the pump.

 Bodyweight row | Pull-ups | Explosive pull-ups | Muscle-ups